raul23/SimulRPi/docs/useful_functions.rst

 .. important::

-   If we don't use :meth:`GPIO.wait` in the previous example, we won't be able to catch any exception occurring in a thread's target function since the threads `simply save the exceptions`_ but don't raise them.
+   If we don't use :meth:`~SimulRPi.GPIO.wait` in the previous example, we won't be able to catch any exception occurring in a thread's target function since the threads `simply save the exceptions`_ but don't raise them.

-   Also, the reason for not raising the exception within the thread's target function is to avoid having another thread re-starting the failed thread by calling :meth:`GPIO.output` while the main program is busy processing the exception.
+   Also, the reason for not raising the exception within the thread's target function is to avoid having another thread re-starting the failed thread by calling :meth:`~SimulRPi.GPIO.output` while the main program is busy processing the exception.
 Hence, we avoid raising a :exc:`RuntimeError` on top of the thread's caught exception.

 ..
 URLs
 .. external links